How to Build an Algorithm for Face and License Plate Blurring Using OpenCV and Python

 • Maintenance and updates may require additional time and resources.

-In conclusion, face and license plate blurring can be accomplished using OpenCV and Python. while there are benefits to building your solution, using a ready-to-go solution can save time and provide a superior solution in terms of accuracy, maintenance, and deployment options.
+In conclusion, face and license plate blurring can be accomplished using OpenCV and Python. while there are benefits to building your solution, using Celantur can save time and provide a superior solution in terms of accuracy, maintenance, and deployment options.
 Regardless of the approach taken, the most important goal is protecting privacy in images and videos.

 Ask us Anything.
 We'll get back to you shortly